 - a) This section should describe the procedures the organization shall use to ensure the EASA supplement remains current and should specify that amendments must be submitted to the FAA FSDO for acceptance.
 The working practises and procedures must be reflected in the 14 CFR part 145 RSM/QCM and, if appropriate, in this EASA Supplement.
-In addition, this paragraph should identify who within the organization is responsible for approving amendments and for ensuring the FAA approval process is carried out. - b) Failure to ensure that the 14 CFR part 145 RSM/QCM and this EASA Supplement are kept up to date in respect of regulatory changes and that the repair station staff comply with the procedures therein could invalidate the EASA Approval.
+In addition, this paragraph should identify who within the organization is responsible for approving amendments and for ensuring that all amendments to the supplement are submitted to the FAA for acceptance. - b) Failure to ensure that the 14 CFR part 145 RSM/QCM and this EASA Supplement are kept up to date in respect of regulatory changes and that the repair station staff comply with the procedures therein could invalidate the EASA Approval. - c) Changes to the MAG shall be implemented, as applicable, within 90 days after the change has been published, unless otherwise specified.